digital-dream-labs/oskr-owners-manual/README.md

 This repository is only of use if you wish to modify the document, create additional content, etc.

-Docs can be viewed online by clicking on the [developer directory](./developer), viewed on your local machine, or built out in to pretty html or pdf documents.
+Docs can be viewed online by clicking on the [doc directory](./doc), viewed on your local machine, or built out in to pretty html or pdf documents.
+These built out files will be placed within a [_build] directory.

 To install: